Logiqx/wsw-results/docs/reconciliation.md

 - Speeds for 2nd and 3rd youths were originally a copy / paste error as they match the 2nd and 3rd place kite results.
   - This is not an issue in the newly generated results of this project and the speeds are correctly reported.
 - Removed speeds for 111 (RIB / Bike) and 0 (Bike) on 6 Oct and 8 Oct.
+- TBC - I'm not sure whether J.R.
+Morris is John Morris from 2006 and 2007.
+Left unchanged in case he is a different person.